Midnight Madness NCAA D1 basketball event

 Head Coach Lefty Driesell of the Maryland Terrapins was the person who began the Midnight Madness tradition.
 Here’s how it went down:

-At 12:03 a.m. on October 15, 1971 Coach Driesell got his team down to the schools football field for a 1.5 mile team run.
+At 12:03 a.m.
+On October 15, 1971, Coach Driesell got his team down to the school’s football field for a 1.5-mile team run.
 He invited a small crowd of 3,000 fans to spur the players along so they would perform to the crowd.
-The early-hours-of-the-morning practice took place at the Byrd Stadium on the University of Maryland campus.
+The early-hours-of-the-morning practice took place at Byrd Stadium on the University of Maryland campus.

 QUESTION: Is Midnight Madness the best sports-related party you’ve ever heard of?